The Sims 4 expansion packs: Active careers

 Get to Work introduces new active careers, which are the main focus of the expansion.
 These careers give the player an opportunity to follow Sims to work.
 When the player is following a Sim in their workplace, the player is given tasks that are needed to be completed in order to have a promotion.
 There are three active careers: Detective, Doctor and Scientist.

-The tasks that are given to the player must be completed successfully in order to gain a promotion and are always special to the career they're given in.
-In the detective career, Sims must solve crimes by going to a crime scene and collecting clues, in order to catch the suspect, with finally interrogating them and putting to jail.
-In the Doctor career, Sims must cure patients that are gathering up in the lobby by making tests, making a diagnosis after collecting enough evidence of an illness, and later up in the career performing surgeries.
+The tasks assigned to the player must be completed successfully to improve job performance and gain promotions; each active career has its own task set.
+In the detective career, Sims must solve crimes by going to a crime scene and collecting clues, in order to catch the suspect, then interrogating them and sending them to jail.
+In the Doctor career, Sims must cure patients that are gathering up in the lobby by running tests, making diagnoses after collecting enough evidence, and performing surgeries at higher career levels.
 In the Scientist career, Sims can create crazy potions, gadgets, and even a wormhole generator that Sims can use to explore Sixam.

 Retail business

 In Get to Work, Sims can once again have their own retail businesses.
 After a Sim purchases a residential or vacant lot for their retail business, they will travel to that lot.
 While they are on the retail lot, players have two options to manage the store.
 The simplest way of managing the store is through the "Owned Business Panel" located in the bottom right of the UI, next to the motives panel.
 From this panel, players can manage a Sim's retail store as they would with a cash register.
 The business panel shows each lot's name, whether it is open or closed, and number of hours opened for.

-Customers will enter the lot and will walk to a random object or mannequin of their liking, with a bar above their head that showcases their interest to buy.
-Getting it to the top is when the customer will decide to purchase the goods and an employee or the owner can ring them up.
+Customers will enter the lot and will walk to an object or mannequin that interests them, with a bar above their head that showcases their interest to buy.
+When the bar fills, the customer decides to purchase the item and an employee or the owner can ring them up.
 There is a variety of retail businesses such as a photo gallery, bakery, book store, or clothing shop.
-Shops can sell practically any item.
+Shops can sell practically almost any buyable item.